 Capture One is one of the rising stars in the photo editing niche, offering a range of different products for professional photographers.
 Boasting an incredible range of features, Capture One Pro is a fair alternative to Lightroom, and even surpasses its capabilities in some cases.

-Capture One Pro is one of the top programs for RAW photo rendering – it beats competitors like Luminar 4 and Lightroom, hands down.
+Capture One Pro is one of the top programs for RAW photo rendering – it beats competitors like Luminar NEO and Lightroom, hands down.
 What’s more, it offers impressive advanced features for colour manipulation, editing in layers, and tethered shooting.
 See also our full Luminar vs Lightroom here.

 You can customise the interface to meet your needs, which is a great advantage.
 The workflow is very different from within Lightroom, so there will naturally be an initial adjustment period if you decide to make the switch.

 We think that Capture One Pro is a brilliant Lightroom alternative for professional photographers.
 If you’re still a beginner, you may find the variety of tools and features overwhelming.
 Tempted by what you’ve heard?
 You can download a 30-day free trial version to have a play around and decide if you like what you see!

-Luminar 4 is highly regarded among both amateur and professional users.
+Luminar NEO is highly regarded among both amateur and professional users.
 Skylum is breaking ground in the photography industry now with their incredible AI tools and intelligent, one-click presents called ‘Looks’.

 Luminar is a standalone program containing everything you need to edit and sort your photos.
-With Luminar 3, Skylum introduced the new Luminar Library system to organise, catalogue, and sort your shots for you, quickly and automatically.
+With Luminar NEO, Skylum introduced the new Luminar Library system to organise, catalogue, and sort your shots for you, quickly and automatically.
 You can save time and create jaw-dropping images with the one-click presets and filters included, as well as reduce noise, sharpen images, and more.